Aatish-S/pycon/README.md

-# pycon
+# PYCON
-##App for managing database, and workflow for a textile company.
+## App for managing database, and workflow for a textile company.
 Feel free to use the code and make it better.
 ### Still in development, so this is not the final code!
 Features:
 1.Has GUI when running this app on windows.